Living in Sullivan Heights, Surrey BC: Everything You Need to Know

 Sullivan sits at a strong 2-highway commute crossroads.
 Highway 10 on the southern edge gives east-west access toward Cloverdale, Langley, & Highway 1.
 Highway 91 via 64 Ave or 72 Ave is the primary north-bound spine to Highway 99, the Alex Fraser Bridge, Burnaby, & Vancouver.
 Real-world drive times: 25 to 35 minutes into downtown Vancouver via Highway 91 + Alex Fraser Bridge off-peak, 10 to 15 minutes to Surrey City Centre via King George, 8 to 12 minutes to Cloverdale or Newton, & 12 to 18 minutes to Langley Centre.

 For transit, the R1 RapidBus on King George is a 5 to 8-minute drive west.
 Scott Road SkyTrain & King George SkyTrain are 12 to 18-minute drives.
 The R6 RapidBus on Highway 10 connects east-west toward Cloverdale & Langley.
 Sullivan is overwhelmingly car-first, with most households running 2 vehicles.
+That said, the bus network is better than car-first makes it sound.
+Numerous routes run through Sullivan into Surrey's wider transit network, including connections through to SkyTrain for getting into Vancouver.
+There are cycling paths and dedicated bike lanes through the neighbourhood as well if you would rather not drive everywhere.
+Parking varies street to street, with ample street parking on some blocks and tighter options on others, but you will almost always find a spot somewhere, and you are not going to pay for it.

 Lifestyle, Shopping, & Amenities